berkeley-dsep-infra/datahub/docs/admins/howto/core-pool.rst

 Deploying a new core node pool
 ------------------------------

-Run the following commend to create the node pool:
+Run the following command from the root directory if you datahub repo to create the node pool:

 .. code:: bash